dreamcatcher-tech/network/Inbox/2024-04-23 0907 session management.md

 The engine will start a default session, and will attempt to log in using existing credentials.

 Anon session will make a dedicated request to get an anonymous PID.

+What is a session a branch of ?